Learn how to make a fairy house using air dry clay. Kids love crafting a unique fairy home and using it for magical, imaginative play.

 You’ll need to roll up the cone roof and join it together before placing it on the walls.

-There’s no real need to attach it to the walls but you could try to add a coil inside and smooth the walls and roof together.
-This is a fiddly job however!
+There’s no real need to attach it to the walls but you could try to add a coil inside and smooth the walls and roof together. - Decorate!

 Go nuts and decorate your fairy house and garden with the natural materials you have on hand.
 Here are some ideas:

-– Make a little pebble garden path, use leaves for trees and matchsticks for a tiny picket fence.
+– Make a little pebble garden path, use leaves for trees and toothpicks for a tiny picket fence.

 – Press beans or shell pasta into the roof for tiles and add little sticks to the door so that it looks like real wood.

-– We fixed tiny little twigs into the window cavities to mimic window panes and used dried real flowers in the garden.
+– You can fix tiny twigs into the window cavities to mimic window panes.

 I hope you have fun making a fairy house out of clay!